BETTER THAN HAPPY – Episode 151

 - No, it’s not good for you

-Then Jeff compared this to prayer, for those children.
+Then Jeff compared this to the Lord’s answers to our prayers.
 When we ask the Lord, our Heavenly Father, for certain blessings, the answers vary.
 So much.

-I especially loved the last answer: Ask your brother, it’s his.
+I especially loved the last answer: Ask your brother, it’s his chocolate.
 In essence, the Lord is saying, That is not mine to give you.

 Let’s talk about prayer.
 What to pray for.
 What is not the Lord’s to give you and what CAN the Lord give you.
 The short answer?